Belanda Hitam

-Belanda Hitam (from Indonesian meaning "Black Dutchmen", known in Javanese as Landa (Walanda) Ireng) were a group of African (primarily Ashanti and other Akan peoples) recruits in the Royal Netherlands East Indies Army during the colonial period.

-Between 1831 and 1872, over three thousand Africans were recruited from the Dutch Gold Coast for service as colonial troops in the Dutch East Indies.
-This recruitment was in fact an emergency measure, as the Dutch army lost thousands of European soldiers and a much larger number of "native" soldiers in the Java War against Prince Diponegoro.
+Belanda Hitam (Indonesian; "Black Dutchmen") was an Indonesian language term used to refer to Black soldiers recruited by the Dutch colonial empire for service in the Royal Netherlands East Indies Army (KNIL), the colonial army of the Dutch East Indies.
+The recruitment of Black soldiers into the KNIL resulted from a combination of factors, including the heavy losses suffered by Dutch forces in the Java War and concerns over the reliability of indigenous KNIL troops.
+Between 1831 and 1872, over 3,000 West Africans, mostly Akan people, were recruited from the Dutch Gold Coast for KNIL service in the East Indies.

 History

-Following the independence of Belgium in 1830, the Netherlands’ population was considerably diminished, making colonial combat losses more difficult to replace.
+Following the independence of Belgium in 1830, the Netherlands' population was considerably diminished, making colonial combat losses more difficult to replace.
 Furthermore, the Dutch wanted the number of locally recruited soldiers in the East Indies Army to be limited to roughly half the total strength, to ensure the loyalty of native forces.
 It was also hoped that Akan soldiers would be more resistant to the tropical climate and tropical diseases of the Dutch East Indies than Dutch soldiers.

 The soldiers from the Gold Coast were first recruited in Elmina.
 Of the 150 that were enlisted, 44 were descendants of Euro-African families in Elmina.
 They were deployed in 1832 in southern Sumatra.
 The West Africans proved less resistant to the climate than had been hoped, but their physique and general appearance as soldiers impressed the Sumatran population.
 In 1836 a further group of 88 Akan soldiers arrived in the Dutch East Indies.
 The Dutch government then decided to recruit from the Ashanti people.

-In the autumn of 1836 Major General Jan Verveer undertook a mission to the King of Ashanti.
+In the autumn of 1836, Major General Jan Verveer undertook a mission to the King of Ashanti.
 On November 1, 1836, after he had arrived in Elmina, General Verveer departed with a retinue of about 900 people (the majority porters carrying provisions and gifts) to the capital of the Ashanti Empire, Comassie (Kumasi).
 After lengthy negotiations, an agreement was concluded with King Kwaku Dua.
 In Kumasi, a recruiting branch office was established by Jacob Huydecoper, a Dutch government official from Elmina of mixed Dutch-African descent.
 Kwaku Dua also sent two princes, Kwasi Boachi and Kwame Poku Boachi, to Verveer in the Netherlands for training.
 Their subsequent careers are described by Arthur Japin in his novel The Two Hearts of Kwasi Boachi (1997).

 Because the British had abolished slavery, a somewhat cautious approach to recruitment was taken.
 The Ashanti king offered slaves and prisoners of war from the surrounding regions, for Dutch colonial service.
 However they nominally put themselves forward as voluntary recruits.
 As Dutch military service personnel they were entitled to receive pay.
-However British objections in 1842 led to discontinuation of this relatively successful recruitment.
-In 1855 enrollment resumed due to the positive experiences of West African soldiers in the Dutch East Indies.
+However, British objections in 1842 led to discontinuation of this relatively successful recruitment.
+In 1855, enrollment resumed due to the positive experiences of West African soldiers in the Dutch East Indies.
 This renewed recruitment was now on a strictly voluntary basis.